nicksrandall/councils-backend/README.md

 # councils-backend
-A simple backend service for lds-logins
+A simple backend service for the councils app.